albarron/academic-kickstart/content/authors/paolo/_index.md

 ---

 **Masters dissertation**<br/>
-Identification and Forecasting of Hate Speech in Inceldom (ongoing)
+Identification and Forecasting of Hate Speech in Inceldom